Treatment for Panic Attacks

 Childhood Trauma

 Childhood trauma with a tumultuous, unpredictable environment increases the susceptibility to mood and anxiety disorders later in life.
 For instance, a child raised by an abusive or volatile parent might develop hyper-vigilance, constantly monitoring their parent’s moods to stay safe.
-This habit can carry into adulthood, leading them to overanalyse others’ reactions increasing the vulnerability for panic disorder.
+This habit can carry into adulthood, leading them to overanalyse others’ reactions, increasing their vulnerability for panic disorder.

 Major Life Events